flant/glaball/README.md

 ### How to add a GitLab host?
 - Go to https://gitlab.example.com/-/profile/personal_access_tokens as a user;
-- Create a **Personal Access Token** named `gitlaball` with the following scope:
+- Create a **Personal Access Token** named `glaball` with the following scope:
   - `read_api` - if only read access is required;
   - `api` - if full access is required.
 This one allows you to create users and so forth (note that the user must have the admin privileges);
-- Add your host and a token to the `config.yaml` file and copy it to the gitlaball directory (or specify the path to the config file via the `--config=path` parameter).
+- Add your host and a token to the `config.yaml` file and copy it to the glaball directory (or specify the path to the config file via the `--config=path` parameter).

 Example:
 ```